Gabriel and the Fairy Ring

 'It's just that I don't want Mum and Dad to tell me off for not doing my homework, and anyway, I don't want anyone to see my drawings.'

+'Not even me?'
 'Only you, Granny!
 And do you know what?
 I'm going to give you my first drawing.'

 'Well, I can't wait for that, Gabriel.
 But tell me, hasn't your teacher seen how well you draw?'